 St. Vincent’s School for Boys

 St. Vincent’s School for Boys is one of the first Northern California residential programs to earn STRTP licensing from the State of California Department of Human Services.
 STRTP designation is a response to legislation to move children into family life as soon as possible.
-While living at St. Vincent’s, boys receive evidence-based therapeutic interventions to foster healing and learn skill building; the program also provides resources and services to address family systems to ensure the boys return to a healthy home environment where they can continue to thrive.
+While living at St. Vincent’s, boys receive evidence-based therapeutic interventions to foster healing and learn skill-building.
+The program also provides resources and services to families to ensure the boys return to a healthy home environment where they can continue to thrive.
 Treatment includes individual and family therapy and rehabilitative or therapeutic services.

 Therapeutic Equestrian Program

 St. Vincent’s School for Boys is the only residential program in Northern California offering innovative equestrian therapy as a treatment modality.
 The campus is home to horses, chickens, roosters, goats and two barn cats and is uniquely suited for the equestrian program.
 Boys arriving at St. Vincent’s struggle to connect or trust others.
 Animals have an extraordinary way of reaching children, particularly those who have experienced deep pain associated with betrayals and trauma.
 Equestrian activities are supervised by trained, PATH certified equestrian practitioners.
-Boys groom the horses and care for them and ride on guided trails throughout the campus.
+Boys groom the horses, care for them, and ride them on guided trails throughout the campus.

 More information about the Therapeutic Equestrian Program at St. Vincent’s.